-This course offers you an invaluable opportunity to focus entirely on your upcoming third grade school year in five days brimming with presentations, discussions, and practical activities.
+Taught remotely in real-time, this course offers you an invaluable opportunity to focus entirely on your upcoming sixth grade school year in five days brimming with presentations, discussions, and practical activities.

-Under the guidance of an experienced class teacher, you’ll discover ways to enliven your teaching and how to approach the blocks so that they may meet the third grader in a deep and meaningful way.
-With the insights of anthroposophy, gleaned through a look at child development focusing specifically on your class’s age group, you will get to know the third grade child in depth as they as they experience the nine-year change.
+Under the guidance of an experienced class teacher, you’ll discover ways to enliven your teaching and learn how to approach the blocks so that they may meet the sixth grader in a meaningful and lively way.
+With the insights of anthroposophy, gleaned through a look at child development focusing on your class’s age group, you will get to know the sixth grade child in depth as they enter adolescence.

-- Topics in language arts, reading groups, and class plays
+- Topics in language arts, including poetry and research papers

 - Parent work and colleagueship